-Figure 10: The square symmetry surface problem: growth power law obtained by using K = 384 and $\Delta t = 0.2$.
+Fig. 10.
+The square symmetry surface problem: growth power law obtained by using K=384 and $\Delta t=0.2$.

-One of the future works along this direction is to carry out more rigorous analysis for the large time-stepping techniques, including stability analysis for higher order schemes (say, 3rd order time stepping) and error analysis for the proposed schemes.
-Obtaining a satisfactory error bound for a numerical scheme for the MBE models seems difficult: a direct error analysis shows that the error bounds are dependent on the surface diffusion constant δ and the solution time-interval, which leads to unacceptable estimate for small δ and large T. A desired bound should have weak dependence on δ and T, which seems very difficult.
-Other future works along this direction include adaptive time integration, i.e., to treat the fast dynamics changes and slow changes separately.
-This is also important to improve the efficiency for the large-time simulations.
+One of the future works in this direction is to carry out more rigorous analysis for the large time-stepping techniques, including stability analysis for higher-order schemes (say, third-order time-stepping) and error analysis for the proposed schemes.
+Obtaining a satisfactory error bound for a numerical scheme for the MBE models seems difficult: A direct error analysis shows that the error bounds are dependent on the surface diffusion constant δ and the solution time interval, which leads to unacceptable estimates for small δ and large T. A desired bound should have weak dependence on δ and T, which seems very difficult.
+Other future works in this direction include adaptive time integration, i.e., treating the fast dynamics changes and slow changes separately.
+This is also important in improving the efficiency for the large-time simulations.

 Acknowledgments.
-This work was motivated by several discussions and communications with Bo Li and Jian-Guo Liu during the second author's visit to Center for Scientific Computation and Mathematical Modeling (CSCAMM) of the University of Maryland.
+This work was motivated by several discussions and communications with Bo Li and Jian-Guo Liu during the second author's visit to the Center for Scientific Computation and Mathematical Modeling (CSCAMM) of the University of Maryland.
 We also thank the referees for helpful suggestions.